HTTP → S3 ingest

 Tool integrations

-Query with Snowflake, Databricks, ClickHouse, DuckDB, and Postgres.
-EdgeMQ doesn't ask you to switch engines—it just keeps them fed with fresh data from S3.
+Query Parquet output with Snowflake, Databricks, ClickHouse, DuckDB, and Postgres (or expand segments when you need raw replay).
+EdgeMQ doesn't ask you to switch engines-it just keeps your S3 tables fed.

 Built for teams that live on S3